Once the highest-paid screenwriter in Hollywood, Herman Mankiewicz co-wrote "Citizen Kane" with Orson Welles before succumbing to alcoholism in 1953.

 How William Randolph Hearst Allegedly Inspired Citizen Kane

-When Citizen Kane won the Oscar for Best Original Screenplay, both Mankiewicz and Welles received credit but neither man showed up for the award.
+When Citizen Kane won the Oscar for Best Original Screenplay, both Herman Mankiewicz and Orson Welles received credit but neither man showed up for the award.
 The feud would ultimately follow both men beyond their graves.

 Decades later, Mankiewicz’s son Frank wrote in a memoir that his father agreed to share credit with Welles as a favor.
 However, Welles allegedly wrote “not one word” of the movie.